Dr. Cathy Farrell

-Cathy was awarded a 2009 Australian Learning and Teaching Council citation for outstanding contributions to student learning:
+A 2009 Australian Learning and Teaching Council citation for outstanding contributions to student learning:

 “For innovative incorporation of emerging technologies and social media into the classroom, providing relevant and engaging real-world learning opportunities for students.”

-She was also announced as a recipient of the 2008 Vice-Chancellor’s Teaching Excellence Award (Higher Education) for:
+The 2008 Vice-Chancellor’s Teaching Excellence Award (Higher Education) for:

 “Her much valued contribution to educational programs at Swinburne – engaging students in a positive and productive learning experience; developing a number of ‘real world’ projects, many embedded in community and industry.”